nguyenchiencong/nguyenchiencong.github.io/_pages/05_books.md

 <br>

 Tao Te Ching - Laozi
-> A less pragmatic philosophy on living yet very practical for the rulers.
+> A less pragmatic philosophy on living and yet very practical for the rulers.
 Probably a collection of texts from many authors.
 Better read in a Chinese-related language.
-The english version translated by [Stefan Stenudd](https://www.taoistic.com/taoteching-laotzu) is quite good.
+Though, the english version translated by [Stefan Stenudd](https://www.taoistic.com/taoteching-laotzu) is quite good.
 <br>
 <br>